A note on the cone conjecture for K3 surfaces in positive characteristic: Introduction

 These results are almost certainly known to experts in the field, but they appear to have escaped appearing in the literature.
 In characteristic $0$, Sterk's theorem is a special case of the cone conjecture of Morrison-Kawamata, predicting such behavior for all smooth projective varieties with numerically trivial canonical bundle.
 We refer the reader to \cite{totaro2} for a beautiful survey of the history and known results.
 While the authors are optimistic that several of Totaro's more general results \cite{totaro} should extend using the methods here, higher-dimensional results remain mysterious even in characteristic $0$.

-A brief sketch of the contents of this note: In section \ref{S:special} we show that for a family of $K3$s over a dvr, if the specialization map on Picard groups is an isomorphism then it is equivariant with respect to the specialization map on automorphism groups.
+A brief sketch of the contents of this note: In section \ref{S:special} we show that for a family of K3s over a dvr, if the specialization map on Picard groups is an isomorphism then it is equivariant with respect to the specialization map on automorphism groups.
 In sections \ref{S:violation} and \ref{S:lifting} we show how to create various families with constant Picard group and improved generic fiber.
-In section \ref{S:Shioda} we prove the main theorem for $K3$ surfaces with Picard number 22, and in section \ref{S:main} we prove the result in general.
+In section \ref{S:Shioda} we prove the main theorem for K3 surfaces with Picard number 22, and in section \ref{S:main} we prove the result in general.

-The authors would like to thank N.\ Fakhruddin, A.\ Kumar, C.\ Liedtke, and V.\ Srinivas for helpful questions, comments, and corrections.
+The authors would like to thank O.\ Benoist, H.\ Esnault, N.\ Fakhruddin, A.\ Kumar, C.\ Liedtke, G.\ Martin, C.\ McMullen, V.\ Srinivas, and the referee for helpful questions, comments, and corrections.
 The first author is partially supported by NSF grant DMS-1021444, NSF CAREER grant DMS-1056129, and the Sloan Foundation.
 The second author was partially supported by a Clay Research Fellowship.